edgedb/easy-edgedb/chapter1/index.md

 }
 ```

-A module is a space to the types for our database, including our `NPC` type.
+A module is a space containing the types for our database, including our `NPC` type.
 Let's give it a try!
 Add the `NPC` type that we made above, as follows:

 ```sdl
 module default {